Jaguo415/Pewlett-Hackard-Analysis/README.md

 ## Results:

 ### "silver tsunami" Program eligibility:
-Based off our Unique title analysis we apply a filter for irth_date between '1965-01-01' and '1965-12-31'.
+Based off our Unique title analysis we apply a filter for Birth_date between '1965-01-01' and '1965-12-31'.
 This new table has 2382 employees eligble for the Silver Tsunami mentorship program.
 We saved this table as mentorship.csv.
 Please reference it in data folder.

 <img width="768" alt="Screen Shot 2021-08-03 at 12 35 21 PM" src="https://user-images.githubusercontent.com/83923903/128075535-4c4515d3-2978-4338-8fa1-e7fea78df29b.png">